 While touring Biddeford Middle School, I was struck by the school’s highly effective use of a full-time math coach.
 Students attend Coach Heidi Miller’s math lab once a month with their core math teachers, receiving dual instruction as they solve experiential problems.
 Continue reading

-Posted in Administrators, Data Management, Elementary School, From the Commissioner, Images, Instruction, Listening Tour, Mathematics, Middle School, Somerset County, Teachers, York County
+Posted in Administrators, Data Management, Elementary School, From the Commissioner, Instruction, Listening Tour, Mathematics, Middle School, Somerset County, Teachers, York County

 SKOWHEGAN – Maine Department of Education Commissioner Stephen Bowen will complete his Promising Practices Tour with visits to elementary schools in Skowhegan and Canaan on Friday.

 Madison Elementary School earns the HealthierUS School Challenge Bronze Award.

 RSU 59 received a HealthierUS School Challenge Bronze Award at Madison Elementary School, with students and parents in attendance.
 HUSSC is a voluntary certification initiative established in 2004 to recognize those schools participating in the National School Lunch Program that have created healthier school environments through promotion of nutrition and physical activity.
 Fewer than 4 percent of schools nationally have achieved the award.

 The Portland Public School District and District 12 in Jackman both received U.S. Department of Agriculture Farm to School grants to improve student nutrition programs.

 Olivia Broadrick, senior at the Maine Academy of Natural Sciences, chose to attend the public charter school because she plans to work in the sciences.